 2 September1868 (Wednesday)

 The first issue of The Slatington News, published by Godshalk & Bright, appeared.
 In ensuing years, there was a series of several owners before finally settling under the control of L. E. Schlauch on 16 January 1878.
-In 1898, James G. Rauch took over publishing duties; the paper remained in his family until the paper ended publication.
+In 1898, James G. Rauch took over publishing duties; the paper remained in his family until the 1960s.
+The paper ended publication in the 1980s.

 This day the people of Slatington and vicinity will receive the first number of THE SLATINGTON News.